reem-shaikh/React/04-02/readme.md

 #### Client side rendering VS server side rendering
 - every time the page reloads, were using the ***server side rendering/routing***
 - However, react doesn't refresh the page, it renders the particular component and displays it, without refreshing the entire page, this is known as ***client side rendering/routing**.

-This is known as react router.
+## React Router Setup
+Through React router, we can acheive client side rendering.
+However, React router is not a biult in feature.
 ### React router is a library which is need to install
 1. search google 'react router dom npm'
 ```bash